RomlinGroup/Flatpack/README.md

 flatpack.ai is currently working on a cutting-edge, decentralised, and open-source platform that utilises artificial intelligence (AI) and micro-LLMs (language models that range from 100 million to 10 billion parameters) to reduce the cost and complexity of edge computing, hyperautomation, and model compression.
 This innovative platform is designed to make these processes more accessible and efficient.

-Soon, it will be possible to build decentralised and open-source edge computing devices and robots using code-signed and standardised flatpacks (FPKs).
+Soon, building decentralised and open-source edge computing devices and robots will be possible using code-signed (to avoid a Skynet scenario) and standardised flatpacks (FPKs).
 These flatpacks can be considered floppy disks or game cartridges for edge computing devices and robots.
 This groundbreaking technology promises to revolutionise how we build and interact with machines, ultimately paving the way for a more advanced and automated world.

 Join us and help flatten the complexity of AI and robotics.